wagslane/go-tinytime/README.md

 }
 ```

 ## Need More Date Ranges?
-Go-TinyTime
+Go-TinyDate

 Unix timestamps only supports dates from `1970` to `2106`.
-Day-month-year supports dates from year `0` to year `65535`.
-If you need a larger date range, take a look at [go-tinydate](https://github.com/lane-c-wagner/go-tinydate) which
-uses `day-month-year` underneath.
+If you need a larger date range, take a look at [go-tinydate](https://github.com/lane-c-wagner/go-tinydate) which uses `day-month-year` underneath.
 Keep in mind go-tinydate doesn't support more than `day` precision.

 ## Why?